mekanika/query/docs/object.reference.md

-# Query object
+# **Qo** - Query objects

-Query objects form the structure requests to adapters.
+Query objects _(Qo)_ seek to:

+- provide a _standardised_ description for arbitrary requests
+- abstract API 'calls' into discrete transform objects
+- act as _control messages_ for your _Qo_-aware API
+- describe the 'what', leaving the 'how' to you

+_Qo_ are drivers for APIs.
+They do not _do_ anything - they are consumed by _Qo_-aware APIs and used to instruct actions.

-An example query:
+An example _Qo_:

 ```js
 {